giuliov/pipeline-your-pipelines/doc/1-Introduction.md

 While in this series I demonstrate the techniques using Azure, they can be used on-premise or translated for a different cloud provider.

+## I do not have this problem

+If you are not facing this scenario — whatever build agents the pipeline gives to you, satisfies your needs — you can still learn a lot about trendy technologies in a practical context.
+We will demonstrate:

+- Azure Virtual Machines
+- Azure Kubernetes Service
+- Terraform
+- Docker
+- Kubernetes
+- Azure Pipelines & Azure DevOps

+working together in a orchestrated dance.
+Another gain from this series is the DevOps perspective: looking to a problem globally, automate as a way of documenting processes, delivery changes at the click of a button, scalability and security built-in.

 ## Table of Contents

 The plan for the series is the following: